Skip to content

 4D Helper - VSCode Extension

-A VSCode extension that simplifies 4D development by providing an easy way to launch 4D projects with different versions of 4D applications and various launch options.
+A VSCode extension that simplifies 4D development by providing an easy way to launch 4D projects with different versions of 4D applications, connect to 4D servers, and configure various launch options.

 Note: This extension was developed for my personal workflow, but I thought it might be useful to others working with 4D.
 Feel free to use it, and contributions are welcome!